Buddhism in Thailand: The first Thai states: Sukhothai and Lan Na

-Ayudhya period (1351–1767)
+Ayutthya period (1351–1767)

-During the 14th century, Thai power shifted south with the founding of the Kingdom of Ayudhya by King Uthong (r.
+During the 14th century, Thai power shifted south with the founding of the Kingdom of Ayutthya by King Uthong (r.
 1351–1369).
-Its capital of Ayudhya was a major center of Buddhism, with many temples and monasteries.
+Its capital of Ayutthya was a major center of Buddhism, with many temples and monasteries.
 There, Buddhist culture adopted both Sukhothai and Khmer elements.

-Ayudhya kings continued to focus their royal patronage on the Lankavong Theravada sect.
+Ayutthya kings continued to focus their royal patronage on the Lankavong Theravada sect.
 They saw themselves as defenders of the religion, which they advanced by supporting the sangha.
 During the reign of Indraraja I (c.
 1422), a new sect of Sri Lankan Theravada, the Vanaratnavong (a.k.a.
 Pa-Kaeo) sect, was formed by a group of Thai monks who had ordained in Sri Lanka.
 It mainly differed from the older Lankavong sect in that it was stricter in its practice.

 The reign of king Borommatrailokkanat (1431–1488) was a golden era for Thai Buddhism.
-He encouraged the arts and literature, as well as building numerous monasteries in Ayudhya.
+He encouraged the arts and literature, as well as building numerous monasteries in Ayutthya.
 He also ordained as monk for eight months at Wat Chulamani.
 During his reign, the Vanaratnavong group also grew in prominence.
 A major literary work of this era is the Mahachat Kham Luang (Thai: มหาชาติคำหลวง), an epic poem of the "Great Birth" of Vessantara Bodhisattva, which combined Pali verse with Thai poetry.
 To this day, the Vessantara Jātaka is one of the most popular stories of one of Gautama Buddha's past lives.
 It tells the story of a very compassionate and generous prince, Vessantara, who gives away everything he owns.

 During the late 17th century, French visitors described a state examination system under King Narai that was administered to Buddhist monks to test their knowledge in the Pali language and in Buddhist doctrine.
 Those who could not pass were released from their monastic vows and returned to lay life.
 Those who excelled achieved high social status and officially recognized ranks (barian).

 Another later influential king was Boromakot (r.
 1733–1758), who ruled during a peaceful time and was a great patron of Buddhism, founding numerous temples.
 During his reign, Thailand sent 25 monks to Sri Lanka to re-establish higher ordination (which had been lost due to warfare on the island).
 The Thai monks helped found the Siam Nikaya, which remains one of the main monastic orders in Sri Lanka to this day.